 For hundreds of years, bifocal lenses have provided wearers the ability to see up close and far away without changing their eyeglasses.
 Mostly, this is helpful for reading on the go without having to switch to a pair of reading glasses.
 This is especially true in dangerous work environments where workers have their hands busy with their work duties, which is why bifocal safety glasses were created.
-In an effort to help buyers understand their options, let’s examine 5 things to consider when choosing bifocal safety glasses.
+In an effort to help buyers understand their options, let’s examine 5 things to consider when choosing bifocal safety glasses: strength of bifocals, style and material of frame, type and color of lenses, extra capabilities, and affordability and place of purchase.

 #1.
 Strength of Bifocal Glasses: